BenPyton/ProceduralDungeon/Advanced-Features/Saving-Dungeon.md

 The door actors **spawned by the dungeon** are also handled by the dungeon serialization.\
 You can use the `Save Game` flag and the `Dungeon Save` interface like you would do for the actors placed in room levels (see above).\
 However, there is not need to implement the `Room Actor Guid` interface on them (unless you want to place some doors in your room levels too).

+## Saving other actors

+As said previously, any actor you will spawn at runtime, as well as the player character and any actor not related to the dungeon (e.g. placed in the master level) are not managed by this dungeon serialization feature.

+Saving the dungeon is immediate.
+So you can do it when you save your other actors.

+Loading the dungeon is **not** immediate in the other hand.
+In fact, the dungeon data is deserialized immediately, but before applying them the dungeon first needs to unload the previous dungeon if any, and then load the room levels before applying these loaded data to the room actors.\
+You should spawn and deserialize your runtime actors after all that happened (e.g. in the `Post Generation` event).